panelarrow

 The conflict of the Vietnam War is also called the Second Indochina War that was to pit the communist supported area of North Vietnam against the United States backed region that would become South Vietnam.
 This conflict would follow the earlier First Indochina War that witnessed fighting between the French and their neighbors in North Vietnam.
 The Vietnam War is recognized as being waged in Vietnam, Laos, and Cambodia between 1955 and 1975 with the fall of Saigon and the United States officially removed from the fighting.
 This lecture focuses on genealogical and historical materials to finding ancestors who fought during this conflict.

-Refugees, Claims, and Pardons: Exploring the Reconstruction Era
+Refugees, Claims, and Pardons: Reconciliation during the Reconstruction Era

 With the end of the Civil War in 1865 the United States turned to mend the sectional differences that had separated the country with four years of bloody Civil War.
 This new era known to historians as the Reconstruction Era ran from 1865-1877 until the withdraw of Federal Troops from the south under the presidency of Rutherford B. Hayes.
 Both military and civilian records will help piece together the history of our families during this difficult period of time in the United States.